-1. Decide what kind of experience you’re looking for
+1. Decide what kind of travel experience you’re looking for

-2. Set a date for when, where, and how long you want to go
+2. Set a date and travel budget for when, where, and how long you want to travel for

 Now once you finally decide the type of experience you’re looking for, it’s time to pick a place and set up your timeline.
 Personally, with any trip I take, I make sure I give myself a 3-4 months notice.
 I do this because the last thing I want to do is get off track with my money goals.
 Planning ahead keeps me on track to save enough money and pay for my funds.

-Your goal S.M.A.R.T goal will look something like this:
+Your S.M.A.R.T goal will look something like this:

 - I will need to save $1,100 over 6 months, which means will need to save $183 per month.

 See how clear that is?
 It even includes your monthly breakdown.